 Credit awarded through nontraditional means for academic transfer courses may only be awarded by examination or nationally recognized guidelines (AP, CLEP, ACT/PEP, DANTES, Challenge Exams, ACE PONSI/CREDIT, and ACE/MILITARY).
 Students enrolled at Bishop State Community College may be awarded college credit-byexamination for acceptable scores on specified CLEP examinations.
-Credit through General Examination may be earned in mathematics and natural sciences (with a maximum of 7 credit hours possible).
 Credit through subject area examinations is equated to specific courses and may be recommended by divisional chairpersons.
 Transfer CLEP credits are acceptable if earned by re-evaluation in accordance with current Bishop State Community College CLEP policies.
 No examination credit can be transferred or earned for any course for which a student has received a grade.
-A student may not attempt credit-by- examination for a course in which he or she has acceptable credit for more advanced courses.
+A student may not attempt credit-byexamination for a course in which he or she has acceptable credit for more advanced courses.

 CLEP credit hours are applied toward meeting graduation requirements, but will not affect a student's grade point average since no grade or quality points are awarded for CLEP examinations.
 Students enrolled at Bishop State Community College may be awarded college credit with a score of 3 or higher on Advanced Placement subject examinations for a minimum of one course in the subject area corresponding to the test.
 Additional AP credit may be awarded at the discretion of the College.
-A maximum of 20 semester credit hours may be awarded for Advanced Placement.
-Not more than 25 percent of total credit required for any program may be awarded through nontraditional means.
 Credit awarded through nontraditional means is not applicable toward the minimum of 25 percent of semester credit hours that must be completed at the college granting the degree.